allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 * p99 and p999 analysis is sometimes not enough.
 In our case, the p999 latency of file system writes was less than 1ms.
 It turned out that a single slow write could cause lock contention and a cascade of slow requests.
 Without tracing individual requests, the root cause would have been very hard to catch.

-We hope that you learned something useful from this blog post, and we wish you good luck in your future performance analysis endeavors!
+We hope that you found this blog post, and we wish you good luck in your future performance analysis endeavors!